sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/index.md

 To follow this tutorial, you'll need:

+- An API key (you received this key when your Sensible account was created)
 - an example config
 -  [Postman](https://www.postman.com/) desktop app (or follow along with cURL in the command line)